Company Obtains Ruling Against Nautilus Hyosung For Infringing Key ATM Technology

 - The only way Nautilus Hyosung can avoid infringing the magnetic ink patent is to rely on optical reading functionality that decreases check reading accuracy and substantially increases the risk of fraud.

-- The recommendation will now be considered by the full International Trade Commission, with a final determination anticipated at the end of Q1 2017.
+- The recommendation will now be considered by the full International Trade Commission, with a final determination anticipated by the end of May 2017.

 - Our company has built a strong patent portfolio, investing hundreds of millions of dollars in research and development, and has been granted numerous patents to protect that investment.